grayj/go-json-rest-middleware-tokenauth/README.md

 **Token Auth vs. HTTP Basic Auth**

 HTTP Basic Auth is deeply problematic for many use cases because the user password must be used for every request.
-It is thus totally inappropriate for use after an initial login, as this would require storing the user's password in a readable format.
+It's great for handling the initial login if that's to be done over an API endpoint, and it's fine for many simple APIs in their early stages.
+But it should be avoided for user sessions, as this would require storing the user's password in a readable format.

-Token Auth solves this problem by replacing the user's password with a secure random ID.
-For that matter, we no longer ask the user to assert their identity either - we restrict that to a lookup on the server.
-For a typical 256-bit random token, such IDs are very secure.
+Token Auth solves this problem by replacing the user's password with a disposable large random ID.
+We no longer ask the user to assert their account identity either - we restrict that to a lookup on the server.

+For a recommended 256-bit random token, such IDs are very secure.
 If we further harden our service with a minimal effort to log and throttle failed auth attempts, it's unlikely that user sessions themselves will be a useful attack point.

 **Token Auth vs. JSON Web Tokens**